 Monitoring locations represented in Terra-CAT are located throughout the state of Florida and may include both terrestrial and aquatic sites.
 Geographic Information Systems (GIS) technology is used to map sample locations and to allow spatial searches.

 The Terra-CAT website is based on a similar catalog for water resource monitoring metadata, Water-CAT, initiated by the Florida Water Resource Monitoring Council.
 The Terra-CAT and Water-CAT websites are separate and distinct, but they share a common database.
+Terra-CAT and Water-CAT are different in that Terra-CAT’s focus is on project metadata, while Water-CAT is structured around sampling sites, which are represented as point locations.
+On Terra-CAT, sampling locations can be individual points, transects (lines), or regions (polygons).
+When an organization has projects on both sites, cross-links will be provided.

 The Terra-CAT project is sponsored by the Florida Fish & Wildlife Conservation Commission (FWC) with funding from the United States Fish and Wildlife Service.
 Design and implementation of the database and online tools to access it are being performed by the USF Water Institute at the University of South Florida in Tampa.